Freetz/freetz/docs/wiki/00_FAQ/FAQ.en.md

 ### I like Freetz and I want to support the development.

 > It is possible to donate money to the development team using the
-> Paypal donation button at the bottom right-hand corner.
+> PayPal donation button at the bottom right-hand corner.
 Further, a
 > specific hardware variation will of course be better supported when
 > the development team has some test hardware.
 Currently we would very
 > much benefit from some 7270s (who wouldn't?!).
 There is a thread on